realizehit/realizehit/README.md

 9. WS Client receives the payload and routes it to respective Subscription.
 ```

-## Current development status: Help Wanted!
+## Current development status: Help wanted for building clients for other languages!

-This project is currently on a developing stage, watch and rate this repo for future
-acknowledge.

 **We need your help to write clients on other languages!!**